Jeremy1980/blogger/README.md

 would have been modified as per your needs, there isn't a way to provide automated upgrades, so you have to do any updates manually.

-## Configuration

-Read and edit the environment specific `config/app_local.php` and setup the `'Datasources'` and any other configuration relevant for your application.
-Other environment agnostic settings can be changed in `config/app.php`.

 ## Layout